Daily Herald (United Kingdom): Origins

 In December 1910, the printers' union, the London Society of Compositors (LSC), became engaged in an industrial struggle to establish a 48-hour workweek and started a daily strike bulletin called The World.
 Will Dyson, an Australian artist in London, contributed a cartoon.
 From 25 January 1911, it was renamed the Daily Herald and was published until the end of the strike in April 1911.
 At its peak, it had daily sales of 25,000.

 Ben Tillett, the dockers' leader, and other radical trade unionists were inspired to raise funds for a permanent labour movement daily, to compete with the newspapers that championed the two main political parties, the Liberals and Conservatives, but independent of the official Labour Party and the Trades Union Congress, which were planning a daily of their own (launched as the Daily Citizen in October 1912).

-The initial organising group included Tillett, T. E. Naylor of the LSC, George Lansbury, socialist politician, Robert Williams of the Transport Workers, W. N. Ewer and Francis Meynell.
+The initial organising group included Tillett, T. E. Naylor of the LSC, the socialist politician George Lansbury, Robert Williams of the Transport Workers, W. N. Ewer and Francis Meynell.
 Retaining the strike sheet name, they formed a Daily Herald company.
 Readers and supporters formed local branches of the Daily Herald League, through which they had their say in the running of the paper.